tangshuang/nautil/docs/component/event-stream.md

 # Event Stream

 We pass event handlers like in react.
-However, in Nautil Class Components, you can use rxjs stream to handle events when you pass an array.
+However, in Nautil Class Components, you can use rxjs stream to handle events.

 ```js
 <Input onChange={[